 There is an arrow outside the Chaya District Store pointing to the Main Store

-To get to the Higashi Chaya-gai district from Kanazawa Station take a Kanazawa Loop Bus to the Hashibacho bus stop.
-The bus takes 7 minutes and costs 200 yen.
-From Hashibacho bus stop, the Higashi Chaya-gai area is a 5 minute walk.
-Here is a map for both stores.
+To get to the Higashi Chaya-gai district from Kanazawa Station take a Castle Town Kanazawa Loop Bus from East Gate bus stop #7 to the Hashiba-cho bus stop.
+The Right Loop reaches Hashiba-cho in about 12 minutes and is the faster loop for this area.
+The fare is 220 yen for adults and 110 yen for children.
+From Hashiba-cho bus stop, the Higashi Chaya-gai area is a 5 minute walk.
+Here is a map for the area.